 Atlas has always enjoyed socialisation with people and other animals, regular exercise, as well as consistent and meticulous mental training.
 The latter covers the various instructions on how to “sit”, “stay”, “come”, “heel” etc. and to concentrate on me even in the face of major distractions.
 I want him to be docile and good with his manners.
 Being calm is intrinsically important though it also helps overcome the prejudices people have about [large] dogs.

-This is a picture of Atlas at eight months old.
+This is a picture of Atlas enjoying life.

 I am a quiet, cool-headed person.
 Friendly, adaptable, and eager to help, yet very much independent.
 I prefer writing to speaking, simplicity to complexity, a walk in the forest to a social gathering, function over spectacle.
 My personality type is a Myers-Briggs INTP, though take such generalisations with a grain of salt.